GTMStack

 Most teams end up somewhere in between.
 A common pattern for a 100-person GTM team:

 The key principle: minimize the number of tools that store customer data.
 Each tool that maintains its own copy of your contact and account data is another system that can drift out of sync.
-For a detailed look at how consolidation affects SDR teams specifically, see our post on SDR tech stack consolidation.
+For a detailed look at how consolidation affects SDR teams, see our post on SDR tech stack consolidation.

 Evaluation Criteria Beyond Features